PCdLf/e4dashboard/README.md

 # e4dashboard

 Functions and modules to visualize and analyze empatica e4 data.
 For more information see:
-- de Looff, Duursma, Noordzij, Taylor, Jaques, Scheepers, de Schepper, Koldijk (2022).
-Wearables: An R Package With Accompanying Shiny Application for Signal Analysis of a Wearable Device Targeted at Clinicians and Researchers.
-Frontiers in Behavioral Neuroscience. [link](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.856544/full)
+- de Looff, P., Duursma, R., Noordzij, M., Taylor, S., Jaques, N., Scheepers, F., de Schepper, K., Koldijk, S. (2022).
+Wearables: An R Package With Accompanying Shiny Application for Signal Analysis of a Wearable Device Targeted at Clinicians and Researchers. <i> Frontiers in Behavioral Neuroscience, 16.</i> [https://www.frontiersin.org/article/10.3389/fnbeh.2022.856544](https://www.frontiersin.org/articles/10.3389/fnbeh.2022.856544)

 ## How to get started